 The material used for Dental Bonding, however, is not as stain resistant as Crowns, so this procedure is usually a shorter- term solution compared to Veneers, Crowns, or Fillings.

 As always, it is important to consult your dentist when evaluating the right procedure for your cosmetic dental needs.

 How Much Does Tooth Bonding Cost

 In general, it’s hard to give an accurate one-size-fits-all figure, as the cost of tooth bonding is largely dependent on how much reshaping needs to be done.
 That said, tooth bonding can be one of the more affordable cosmetic dental solutions, as it is less costly than veneers, but can also reshape your teeth.

 How Long Does Dental Bonding Last?

-A well done composite dental bonding in general is said by manufacturers to last up to 10 years if properly cared for.
+A well done composite dental bonding, in general, is said by manufacturers to last up to 10 years if properly cared for.
 After which, your dentist may need to make some adjustments or add in new bonding material.
 While the materials used by our office have evolved significantly over the years, virtually nothing is as strong as your natural enamel.
-Because of that you’ll want to avoid things like chewing ice, hard candy and other similar foods that have the potential to chip teeth.
+Because of that, you will want to avoid things like chewing ice, hard candy and other similar foods that have the potential to chip teeth.

 Looking to Get Started Dental Bonging and Your New Smile?

-Schedule a free consultation today with Star Dental.
+Schedule a free consultation today with Star Dental Care.
 We’ve been creating beautiful smiles using dental bonding for decades, and have constantly advanced our technique as new materials became available, making us able to offer you state of the art treatment solutions.